airalab/robonomics-wiki/docs/en/add-smart-device-to-robonomics.md

 <robo-wiki-picture src="home-assistant/acc-pass.jpg" />

-And Press `DECRYPT PASSWORD`.
-You will get login and password for your Home Assistant.
+Create password for Home Assistant in **Enter Password** field.
+And Press `REGISTRATON`.
+Confirm transaction.
+After finishing of registration process, you can login to Home Assistant with your address as `login` and just created password.
 Go to login page and login:

 <robo-wiki-picture src="home-assistant/acc-login.jpg" />